 - A policy establishing at least quarterly written reports of the investment activities by the public agency’s Chief Financial Officer for submission to the governing body and its Chief Executive Officer.
 The reports shall include: information regarding securities in the portfolio by class or type; book value; income earned; and market value as of reporting date;

 - A policy regarding the selection of financial advisors, institutions, and managers; and

 - A statement on Ethics and Conflict of Interest.

-The purpose of these monies is set by the Legislature, elected Treasurer or governing body for the operation of the fund and the preservation of principal is of utmost consideration.
-The implementation of a policy and naming of the Chief Investment officer is the responsibility of an elected Treasurer and in the absence of such, the local governing body.
+The purpose of these monies is set by the Legislature, the elected Treasurer or the local governing body for the operation of the fund and the preservation of principal is of utmost consideration.
+The implementation of a policy and the naming of a Chief Investment Officer is the responsibility of an elected Treasurer and, in the absence of such, the local governing body.

 The following are considered suitable and authorized investments and meet the goal of preservation of principal.

 - Securities issued with the full faith and credit of the United States of America as to the principal and interest;

 - Repurchase Agreement of securities that have the full faith and credit of the United States of America;